Shobhit-Dwi/sql-leetcode-solutions/1148-article-views-i/README.md

 ## 🧠 Problem Summary

-Given a table `Views` with columns `author_id` and `viewer_id`, return the list of author IDs where the author has viewed their own article.
+You are given a table `Views` with `author_id` and `viewer_id`.
+Return the IDs of authors who viewed their own articles.

-## ✅ Approach (Filtering with WHERE and GROUP BY)
+## ✅ Approach (DISTINCT with WHERE and ORDER BY)

-This solution filters the table to find cases where `author_id` is equal to `viewer_id` (the author viewed their own article).
-Then it groups the result by `author_id` and orders the output ascending by the author ID.
+This solution filters the records where the author is the same as the viewer (self-views), and returns a sorted list of distinct author IDs.

 ### Explanation:

-- Use `WHERE author_id = viewer_id` to filter authors who viewed their own articles.
+- Use `WHERE author_id = viewer_id` to filter for self-views.
-- Use `GROUP BY author_id` to get unique author IDs.
+- Use `DISTINCT` to return each qualifying `author_id` only once.
-- Use `ORDER BY id ASC` to sort the author IDs in ascending order.
+- Use `ORDER BY id ASC` to return the result in ascending order.

 📄 **See [`solution.sql`](./solution.sql) for the actual SQL code.**